Sea of Japan: Hydrology

 The hydrological isolation of the Sea of Japan also results in slightly lower average water salinity (34.09‰, where ‰ means parts per thousand) compared with the Pacific Ocean.
 In winter, the highest salinity at 34.5‰ is observed in the south where evaporation dominates over precipitation.
-It is the lowest at 33.8‰ in the south-east and south-west because of frequent rains and remains at about 34.09‰ in most other parts.
+It is the lowest at 33.8‰ in the south-east and south-west because of frequent rains, and remains at about 34.09‰ in most other parts.

 Thawing of ice in spring reduces water salinity in the north, but it remains high at 34.60–34.70‰ in the south, partly because of the inflow of salty water through the Korea Strait.
 A typical variation of salinity across the sea in summer is 31.5‰ to 34.5‰ from north to south.
 The depth distribution of salinity is relatively constant.
 The surface layer tends to be more fresh in the sea parts which experience ice melting and rains.
 The average water density is 1.0270 g/cm3 in the north and 1.0255 g/cm3 in the south in winter.
 It lowers in summer to 1.0253 and 1.0215 g/cm3, respectively.

-Few rivers flow into the Sea of Japan from mainland Asia, the largest being Tumen, Rudnaya, Samarga, Partizanskaya and Tumnin; all of them have mountainous character.
-In contrast, numerous large rivers flow from Honshū and Hokkaidō into the sea, including Japan's four largest rivers in the Shinano, Ishikari, Agano and Mogami.
+Few rivers flow into the Sea of Japan from mainland Asia, the largest being Tumen, Rudnaya, Samarga, Partizanskaya and Tumnin; all of them have a mountainous character.
+In contrast, numerous large rivers flow from Honshū and Hokkaidō into the sea, including Japan's four largest rivers: the Shinano, Ishikari, Agano and Mogami.
 The total annual river discharge into the sea is 210 km3 and is relatively constant through the year, except for a minor increase in July.
 Most water (97% or 52200 km3) flows into the sea through the Korea Strait and discharges through the Tsugaru (64% or 34610 km3, La Pérouse 10380 km3) and Korea straits.
 Rainfall, evaporation and riverine inflow make only 1% of the water balance.
 Between October and April, the outflow exceeds the inflow due to the lower income through the Korea Strait; this balance reverses between May and September.

 The sea has complex tides, which are induced by the tidal wave of the Pacific Ocean penetrating through the Korea Strait and Tsugaru strait.
 The tides are semi-diurnal (rise twice a day) in the Korea Strait and in the northern part of the Strait of Tartary.
 They are diurnal at the eastern shore of Korea, Russian Far East and the Japanese islands of Honshū and Hokkaidō.
 Mixed tides occur in Peter the Great Gulf and Korea strait.
 The tidal waves have a speed of 10–25 cm/s in the open sea.
 They accelerate in the Korea Strait (40–60 cm/s), La Pérouse Strait (50–100 cm/s) and especially in the Tsugaru Strait (100–200 cm/s).